openvex/spec/OPENVEX-SPEC.md

 #### Subcomponent

-Any components possibly included in the product where the vulnerability origintes.
+Any components possibly included in the product where the vulnerability originates.
 The subcomponents SHOULD also be software identifiers and they SHOULD also be listed in the product SBOM. subcomponents will most often be one or more of the product's dependencies.